Handbook on Assessment at Duke

 Mission statement.
 All Duke University academic departments and programs should have codified mission statements on the program website.
 The mission statement, as an aspirational declaration of the core values of the program, should anchor the program’s student learning outcomes.
 One should observe clear alignment between the mission of the program and the student learning outcomes under exploration in the program’s assessment plan.

 Program objectives.
 We understand that academic departments and programs measure a variety of things germane to undergraduate teaching and learning.
 Assessment, as it is commonly understood, focuses on understanding what and how students learn.
 Program objectives illustrate how the program itself wants to evolve.
 They may include tracking enrollment statistics, growing the number of faculty lines, promoting undergraduate research, and expanding laboratory space.
 These all are critical inputs to student learning, but they are not measures of learning.
-The Department Assessment Portfolio (DAP) provides you a space to document and share this important work, but take care not to confuse program objectives and program evaluation with the genuine assessment of student learning.
+The Department Assessment Portfolio (DAP) provides you a space to document and share this important work but take care not to confuse program objectives and program evaluation with the genuine assessment of student learning.

 Program review, program evaluation, and institutional effectiveness.
 Assessment, program review, evaluation, and institutional effectiveness often are used interchangeably, but inappropriately so.
 Linda Suskie attempts to clarify the difference: